Skip to Content

 Respect the sea turtles

 We’re certified scuba divers, and the very first thing you learn in diving is that you are a guest in the ocean.
 Do not take this for granted.
-Many of the Akumal turtles are endangered, and the area they swim in is their feeding area.
+Many of the turtles are endangered, and this is their their feeding area.
 This should be sacred for all those who love wildlife.

 What does this mean?
 First of all, keep your distance.
 It is best to stay at least 10 feet away, and do not hover immediately above a turtle while it is feeding.
 If you pay attention to the turtle’s actions, you’ll have no doubt about its behavior when it’s feeling threatened or harassed.
 Respond accordingly.